 Section 2.
-The Commander-in-Chief has the right to call a Section 2.
-Department Encampment or Camp, and to preside meeting of either; and the Department Commander has the same right over any Camp in the Department.
+The Commander-in-Chief has the right to call a Section any Department Encampment or Camp, and to preside intering of either; and the Department Commander has the same right over any Camp in the Department we didn't think it necessary as our present laws are sufficient; and we didn't think to solve that it would be an indignity to the Comfor the Inchief to call and preside over such meeting of a Department Encampment or Camp.

 Your Committee does not approve.

-Delegate Howard C. Waite, Massachusetts: Aren't we entitled to an explanation from the Committee telling us why they do not approve?
-Past Commander-in-Chief Fouch: We didn't approve it because we didn't think it necessary as our present laws are sufficient; and we didn't think is a constant it would be an indignity to the Comfor the latter to call and preside over such meeting of a Department Encampment or Camp.
+Delegate Howard C. Waite, Massachusetts: Aren't we entitled to explanation from the Committee telling us why they do not approve?
+Past Commander-in-Chief Fouch: We didn't approve it because

-Delegate Howard C. Waite, Massachusetts: Would the maker of

-the petition explain it.
+Delegate Howard C. Waite, Massachusetts: Would the maker of the petition explain it.